arsys-internet/terraform-provider-arsys-baremetal/docs/data-sources/baremetal_models.md

 The following attributes are returned by the datasource:

-# Baremetal Model Data Source

-## Attributes Reference

-The following attributes are returned by the datasource:

 * `id` - Identifier of the Baremetal Model
 * `name` - The name of the Baremetal Model
 * `state_id` - Numeric identifier representing the current state of the Baremetal Model